 Students earning an AA-T/AS-T degree must complete 60 semester units of coursework eligible for transfer to the CSU including the CSU GE-B or IGETC (CSU version), all courses in the major with "C" or better grades, and achieve a minimum transferable cumulative GPA of 2.0.

 ENGL 1A College Composition 4 units and Reading

-Prerequisite: Satisfactory completion of: ENGL 51 or ENGL 56 or satisfactory score on placement exam.
+Prerequisite: Satisfactory completion of: ENGL 51 or ENGL 56 or by placement.